Śāstra-tattva-vinirṇaya

 Śāstra-tattva-vinirṇaya, also transliterated as Shastra-tattva-vinirnaya ("A Verdict on the Truth of the Shastra"), is a Sanskrit-language text written by Nilakantha Gore (or Goreh, later Neremiah Goreh) during 1844–1845 in Benares, British India.
 It is a Hindu apologist response to the Christian writer John Muir's Mataparīkṣā.

 Authorship

 Nilakantha Gore, a Marathi-speaking Chitpavan Brahmin wrote the text at Benares during 1844-1845, at the age of 19.
-Around four years later, he later converted to Christianity, and was baptized with the name Nehemiah.
+Around four years later, he converted to Christianity, and was baptized with the name Nehemiah.

 Contents

 The text comprises 784 anuṣṭubh verses in 6 chapters: